tenacityteam/tenacity/README.md

 ## Differences from Audacity

-Tenacity is not merely an Audacity fork that removes error reporting and update checking, although it might seem like it.
-We have been hard at work implementing our own features and fixes and want to take Tenacity in a direction our users and community like.
-So far, we have fulfilled part of this endless goal by implementing the following:
+One of the primary features of Tenacity is its removal of Audacity's networking portions, including telemetry, cloud storage support, and sharing to audio.com.
+However, while following upstream updates, we have been taking Tenacity into its own direction too.
+So far, we have done the following that isn't found in Audacity:

 - New, modern themes.
+- A powerful dynamic compressor.
 - Improved support for more platforms such as [Haiku](https://haiku-os.org).
 - Matroska importing and exporting without needing FFmpeg.
 - Support for importing, editing, exporting Matroska chapters as label tracks.